Seelengrab/RequiredInterfaces.jl/docs/src/examples/basic.md

 it's impossible to tell "this is unsupported" apart from "this is intended to be implemented".

 This is where RequiredInterfaces.jl comes in.
-If the above module makes use of [`@required`](@ref) to mark its interface requirementsi in terms of required dispatches, downstream packages that want to implement the interface can preemptively check if they've even defined the correct methods (and not have their implementation work by accident in an unsupported manner, e.g. by comitting type piracy or implementing an entirely different set of methods that just happen to work).
+If the above module makes use of [`@required`](@ref) to mark its interface requirements in terms of required dispatches, downstream packages that want to implement the interface can preemptively check if they've even defined the correct methods (and not have their implementation work by accident in an unsupported manner, e.g. by committing type piracy or implementing an entirely different set of methods that just happen to work).

 The change `A` has to make is simple: